canonical/lxd/doc/api-extensions.md

 ## container\_protection\_delete
 Enables setting the `security.protection.delete` field which prevents containers from being deleted if set to true.
 Snapshots are not affected by this setting.

+## proxy\_priv\_drop
+Adds security.uid and security.gid for the proxy devices, allowing privilege dropping and effectively changing the uid/gid used for connections to Unix sockets too.